-Phillips Screwdriver
+- Phillips Screwdriver

-- Pan head screws (12 pieces) - Standoffs (12 pieces, if needed)
+- Pan head screws (9 pieces)

+- Standoffs (9 pieces, if needed)

-Location of Mounting Holes
+Locations of Mounting Holes

-There are twelve (12) mounting holes on this motherboard indicated by the arrows.
+There are eleven (11) mounting holes on this motherboard indicated by the arrows.

 Caution: 1) To avoid damaging the motherboard and its components, please do not use a force greater than 8 lb/inch on each mounting screw during motherboard installation.
 2) Some components are very close to the mounting holes.
-Please take precautionary measures to avoid damaging components when installing the motherboard to the chassis.
+Please take precautionary measures to prevent damage to these components when installing the motherboard to the chassis.